Making CoderPad products real, fair and loved

 Why despite the demand, Javascript numbers were low?

 Who in the company might have any insight?
-Talking to customer support and sales has never disappointed me in the past so that's where I started again.
+Talking to customer success team and sales has never disappointed me in the past so that's where I started again.
+We shared our questions with them and met with the team after two weeks.

 Key insights and answers from the call.